fmv1992/data_sciences_challenge_01/output/output.md

 # Other remarks

 * Comment on the data set ; suggest improvements.
-XXX
+XXX TODO

 # Next steps

+* XXX TODO: close and comment all open 'XXX TODO'.
-* XXX
+* XXX TODO: coding conventions and style will also be assessed.
+    * Comment that it is PEP8 compliant
+        * Comment on python-mode and contributions
+    * Comment on docstrings style
+        * Comment on sphinx documentation

 # All output from python code